 (1) Understanding of producer demands for ES on shrub-encroached landscapes

 (3) Improved range management planning by characterizing spatiotemporal changes in ES on rangelands

 (4) Identification of ES trade-offs/synergies associated with shrub encroachment/BM in rangeland environments, and

 (5) A decision-support framework giving stakeholders a workflow for evaluating ES and associated tradeoffs/synergies.

-To achieve these outcomes, I will quantify rates/patterns of shrub cover change across the Las Cienegas National Conservation Area, a working rangeland, with contrasting soils, topography, and management histories in order to set baseline levels of ES and identify their change over time.
+To achieve these outcomes, I will quantify rates/patterns of shrub cover change across the Las Cienegas National Conservation Area (LCNCA), a working rangeland, with contrasting soils, topography, and management histories in order to set baseline levels of ES and identify their change over time.
 I will then model how future shrub encroachment/BM actions will impact capacities of stakeholder-desired ES across a working rangeland.
 Outreach will include disseminating results through local annual workshops, Cooperative Extension programs, K-12 educational materials for local communities, and through peer-reviewed journals.

 The overarching goal of this research is to take a holistic approach to the shrub encroachment phenomenon, how it has altered ES capacities and the ability of brush management to promote desired services.

 (1) Identify and weigh producers’ demands for rangeland ES through semi-structured interviews and surveys.

 (2) Characterize spatial and temporal dynamics of shrub cover on both shrub-encroached and managed sites with contrasting soils, topography, and management histories.